-The LO shown below comprises a multiplier chain which provides a signal at 11Ghz mounted in a back to back pair of die-cast boxes.
-One side contains the crystal oscillator and RF multipliers, the other side shown here, a PLL using the RDDS system, which is locked to a double ovened OCXO 10Mhz source available on eBay.
+The LO shown below comprised a multiplier chain which provided a signal at 11Ghz mounted in a back to back pair of die-cast boxes.
+One side contained the crystal oscillator and RF multipliers, the other side shown here, a PLL using the RDDS system, which was locked to a double ovened OCXO 10Mhz source from eBay.

-This shot on the right shows the transverter mounted on the waveguide switch and cassegrain plastic 30cms antenna with the 4mW FM source on the Tx port.
-The LO crystal driver multiplier chain for this 4mW source can be either keyed or audio in the form of FM applied.
+This shot on the right shows the transverter mounted on a waveguide switch and a cassegrain plastic 30cms antenna with the 4mW multiplier source on the Tx port.
+The LO crystal driver multiplier chain for this 4mW source could be either keyed or audio in the form of FM applied

-The 4mW GaAs FET multiplier, an example is shown here, comprises GaAs fet multiplier stages using the NE32584 devices, driven by an 11.772Ghz source capable of being FM modulated or keyed for CW.
+To increase the chances of a contact a 4mW GaAs FET multiplier, was used and shown here, which comprised GaAs fet multiplier stages using the NE32584 devices, driven by an 11.772Ghz source capable of being FM modulated or keyed for CW.

 Why not try a link budget Excel spreadsheet here.
 This calculates s/n for a given path length knowing the RH and ambient temperature either for an SSB or FM QSO for 24, 47, 76 and 120Ghz and gives some idea if the path will work or not.
 The Excel workbook comprises 4 sheets.
 Pick the one for the band your working on and enter the figures where they are shown in blue.